kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 2. Kick your legs to push yourself onto the ice.
 3. Roll away from the hole.
 4. Crawl on your stomach to safety.
+5. Move to a safe, warm location as quickly as possible.
-5. Get out of wet clothes and into dry clothes.
+6. Get out of wet clothes and into dry clothes.
-6. Use leaves or dry grass as insulation and warm up near a fire.
+7. Use leaves or dry grass as insulation and warm up near a fire.

 ### Rip currents
 If you are caught in a rip current, swim parallel to the shore until you are out of the current.
 Then swim back to shore.